 Why should I get vaccinated?

 Vaccination is an important tool to help stop the pandemic.
 It protects you and others by reducing infection and the spread of COVID-19.
 Together, the vaccine and other public health measures (like wearing a face covering and social distancing) will offer the best protection from COVID-19, reducing further spread so businesses and schools can fully reopen and we can return to a more normal way of life.

 Are the vaccines safe and effective?

+Yes, the COVID-19 vaccine is safe.
+It has undergone tens of thousands of clinical trials, and has met the FDA's rigorous standards for safety needed to support emergency use.
 Vaccines have a long history of safety and effectiveness.
 While infrastructure to manufacture COVID-19 vaccines is being scaled up as quickly as possible, routine processes and procedures are in place to ensure the safety of any vaccine that is authorized or approved for use.
-To date, tens of thousands of people have received these vaccines in carefully documented trials.
 The Centers for Disease Control and Prevention (CDC) has an independent group of experts that reviews all the safety data as it comes in and provides regular safety updates.
 The State of California also conducts its own review of the vaccines’ clinical data to ensure they’re safe to use.
 The CDC, Food and Drug Administration and healthcare providers will continue safety monitoring as more people are vaccinated to learn about any additional vaccine side effects.

 How does the vaccine work?